HNStaggs/Gorilla-Data-Extraction/README.md

 # Gorilla-Data-Extraction
 Unix commands for extracting variables from Gorilla experiment builder files.
-While similar approaches can be done in statistical packages, I find UNIX to be more accessible and efficient.
+While similar approaches can be done in statistical packages, I find UNIX to be more accessible and efficient, and it can handle big data.

 I am not affiliated with Gorilla in any capacity.